 Third place went to Gayle Paul for her 24 x 36 oil on canvas entitled “Do I Know You From Somewhere II”.

-Thank you to all of the fantastic Artists who entered in this year’s competition!
+Thank you to all of the fantastic Artists who entered in last year’s competition!

 Kathryn Abernathy, Ana Blanton, Rachel Clegg, Yossi Daboosh, Jacqui Fehl, Barbara Fisher, Linda McCane Gritta, Michael Hatch, Mark Henry, Reda Kay, Dale McEntire, Gayle Paul, Barbara Perez, Chris Sheppard, David Skinner, Constance Williams.